Fudan-iGEM/2024-wiki/src/inclusivity.md

 After completing several rounds of teaching, we conducted interviews with experts, teachers, and parents to obtain a more comprehensive and objective evaluation and to identify areas for improvement.
 Overall, **our ideas and concepts have received high praise**.You can click [here](https://static.igem.wiki/teams/5115/inclusivity/interview-indigo-parents-post.pdf) to view the verbatim transcript of the interview with parents.

-We invited two associate professors from Fudan University’s **School of Social Development and Public Policy** for in-person discussions.
+We invited two associate professors from Fudan University's **School of Social Development and Public Policy** for in-person discussions.
 Both are dedicated to public welfare projects. **Associate Professor Fang Fu** has overseen several projects focusing on children with autism, while Associate Professor **Zhiyuan Yu** specializes in charitable work and social organizations.
-They highly praised the initial concept of STEAMed: **“Your team is dynamic, interdisciplinary, creative, and action-oriented.
-We are glad to see that you injected fresh energy into the field of autism public welfare!”** You can click [here](https://static.igem.wiki/teams/5115/inclusivity/interview-fu-fang-post.pdf) to view the verbatim transcript of the interview.
+They highly praised the initial concept of STEAMed: **"Your team is dynamic, interdisciplinary, creative, and action-oriented.
+We are glad to see that you injected fresh energy into the field of autism public welfare!"** You can click [here](https://static.igem.wiki/teams/5115/inclusivity/interview-fu-fang-post.pdf) to view the verbatim transcript of the interview.

 <div style="text-align: center;">
     <img src="https://static.igem.wiki/teams/5115/inclusivity/5interview-fufang.jpg" style="width:100%">